mauricelam/pyolin/README.md

 # pol
 Tool to easily write Python one-liners

-Pol processes text information from stdin or a given file and evaluates the given input `prog` and prints the result.
+Pol processes data from stdin or a given file, evaluates the given input `prog` and prints the result.

 Example:
 ```sh